JustinWen026/CodeGenerator/README.md

+CodeGenerator
+PD2-HW2

 Here's the bilingual README for your "Mermaid Class Diagram to Java Code Generator" project:
-PD2-HW2

 This README provides all the essential information for your project in both English and Chinese.
 You can modify the repository URL as needed.
 ---